 Item No Recommendation Section (notes) Participants 6 (a) Give the eligibility criteria, and the sources and methods of selection of participants.
-Describe methods of follow-up Methods ("Study population" and "Outcomes" sections) (b) For matched studies, give matching criteria and number of exposed and unexposed N/A Variables 7 Clearly define all outcomes, exposures, predictors, potential confounders, and effect modifiers.
-Give diagnostic criteria, if applicable Methods (sections on Outcomes, Intensity of perinatal care, Potential explanatory variables.
-Details are also provided on variables used for Multiple imputation S2 appendix; S1 appendix (contains detailed information on construction of the exposure variable) Data sources/ measurement 8 For each variable of interest, give sources of data and details of methods of assessment (measurement).
+Describe methods of follow-up Methods ("Study population" and "Outcomes" sections).
+Variables 7 (b) For matched studies, give matching criteria and number of exposed and unexposed Clearly define all outcomes, exposures, predictors, potential confounders, and effect modifiers.
+Give diagnostic criteria, if applicable N/A. Methods (sections on Outcomes, Intensity of perinatal care, Potential explanatory variables).
+Data sources/ measurement 8 ^a For each variable of interest, give sources of data and details of methods of assessment (measurement).
 Describe comparability of assessment methods if there is more than one group.
-Methods (sections on Outcomes, Intensity of perinatal care, Potential explanatory variables.
-Details are also provided on variables used for multiple imputation in S2 appendix) Bias 9 Describe any efforts to address potential sources of bias Methods ("Statistical methods" section and S2 appendix) Study size 10 Explain how the study size was arrived at Methods ("Study population") and Figure 2) Quantitative variables 11 Explain how quantitative variables were handled in the analyses.
-If applicable, describe which groupings were chosen and why Methods (Potential explanatory variables) Statistical methods 12 (a) Describe all statistical methods, including those used to control for confounding Methods (sections on Multiple imputation and Statistical methods) (b) Describe any methods used to examine subgroups and interactions Methods (Statistical methods, second paragraph) (c) Explain how missing data were addressed S2 appendix (Multiple imputation) (d) If applicable, explain how loss to follow-up was ad- dressed S2 appendix (multiple imputation)
+Methods (sections on Outcomes, Intensity of perinatal care, Potential explanatory variables).
+Bias 9 Describe any efforts to address potential sources of bias Methods ("Statistical methods" section).
+Study size 10 Explain how the study size was arrived at Methods ("Study population") and Figure 2.
+Quantitative variables 11 Explain how quantitative variables were handled in the analyses.
+If applicable, describe which groupings were chosen and why Methods (Potential explanatory variables).
+Statistical methods 12 (a) Describe all statistical methods, including those used to control for confounding Methods (Statistical methods). (b) Describe any methods used to examine subgroups and interactions Methods (Statistical methods, second paragraph). (c) Explain how missing data were addressed Methods (Statistical methods, second paragraph) and S1 appendix: supplementary methods. (d) If applicable, explain how loss to follow-up was ad- dressed Methods (Statistical methods, second paragraph). (e) Describe any sensitivity analyses Methods (Sensitivity analyses) and S1 appendix: supplementary methods.